 Wisconsin residents know and trust the UW Health name, but northern Illinois residents are just getting to learn the ways in which they will benefit from this exciting partnership.
 Above all, it brings the best of both worlds to the region by combining SwedishAmerican’s focus on the community offered through their convenient network of primary and specialty care locations with easy access to UW Health experts for highly complex situations, especially for patients with cancer or heart disease.

 Mothers and babies — most of whom are cared for at the new Women and Children’s Hospital in Rockford — also benefit because they have easy access to UW Health Kids Neonatology experts at American Family Children’s Hospital in Madison if a higher level of care is needed.

-Northern Illinois patients began to see UW Health’s red-and-blue themed branding in 2021.
-The brand rollout will continue in 2022, when UW Health signage will be constructed at SwedishAmerican’s Rockford and Belvidere hospitals and 30 Northern Illinois clinic locations.
+Northern Illinois patients began to see UW Health red-and-blue themed branding in 2021 and rebranding will continue through 2024 when UW Health signage will be completed at all northern Illinois hospitals and clinics.

 It started with a dollar

 SwedishAmerican traces its history to 1911, when O.F.
 Nilson of Rockford urged construction of a Swedish hospital.
 Half joking, Nilson sent $1 to the editor of Rockford’s Swedish newspaper, challenging every Swedish resident to match his gift.
 In time, enough money had been raised to start building, leading to the opening of the first SwedishAmerican Hospital in 1918.